 St. Louis weather was sultry and blustery, rain light, with storms still forecast.
 Presley and cousin Gene Smith disembarked the aircraft, donning sunglasses under dark skies, avoiding recognition.
 Passing incognito wasn’t exactly their goal, for Elvis enjoyed meeting fans and signing autographs, posing for photos.
 Mobbing was his constant fear, capable of manifesting in seconds, as the superstar experienced worldwide.
 Nothing of the sort transpired at Lambert and local media had no clue Elvis was here.

 He and Gene loaded a rental Cadillac without interference.
 Elvis slid into the driver’s seat as usual, turning the ignition key and hitting the gas.
-The luxury car shot out of the lot to a cloverleaf exit for Lindbergh Boulevard, looping down the ramp, tires squealing, and merging quickly into traffic, southbound.
+The luxury car shot out of the lot to a cloverleaf exit for Lindbergh Boulevard and looped the down ramp, tires squealing.
+Elvis merged quickly into traffic, southbound.

 Presley put pedal to the metal, coming up fast on the new Holiday Inn at the Lindbergh intersection with “I-70.”
 The Holiday Inns of America Inc. was brainchild of Kemmons Wilson, Memphis businessman, acquaintance of Presley and an investment partner of Sam Phillips, Sun Records.
 Phillips had produced pioneer rockabilly hits of Elvis with Scotty Moore and Bill Black during 1954-55.
 Sun sold Presley’s contract to RCA for $40,000, and Wilson, reputed genius for launching his hotel chain, was rather infamous for advising Phillips to release the singer.